 The approval procedure is essentially the same as for any site plan application with Heritage Markham simply being a review body as part of the application circulation.
-An application fee is required for a Site Plan Approval as well as the preparation of a Site Plan Agreement.

-- Consults with Heritage Staff, if desired, as part of a preconsultation meeting. - Applies to the Planning Department and completes the standard application form.
+- Consults with Heritage Staff, if desired, as part of a pre-consultation meeting. - Applies to the Planning Department and completes the standard application form.